heyx3/MarkovJunior.jl/README.md

 The released 0.1 version was a proof-of-concept, with a 2D renderer -- totally functional and fun to play with.

-The current 0.2 version has a rewritten DSL that is terse, highly extendible and broadly-featured.
+The current version has lots of nice features:

-Next on the docket is 3D rendering and many more Operations and Biases.
+* A terse, extendible, broadly-featured DSL
+* Both 2D and 3D rendering
+* More kinds of Operations and Biases

 [You can find documentation on the new syntax here](docs/dsl.md).

 Math and rendering is all built on top of my [B+ game framework](https://github.com/heyx3/B-plus).